radian-software/venmo-auto-transfer/README.md

 # venmo-auto-transfer

+Working as of 2023-01-08, may break in future

 > **As a:** Venmo user
 >
 > **I want:** Payments to deposit into my Venmo balance instead of my